 Architecture BA (Hons)

-Our BA (Hons) Architecture degree is accredited by ARB and RIBA.
+Our BA (Hons) Architecture degree is accredited by RIBA.
 Join us to learn from professional architects and develop sustainable industry skills.

 University of Portsmouth Connected Degree - 3 year course with 4th year placement